eN0Rm/certbot-zimbra/README.md

 ## Zimbra 8.7 single server

 Run
-`./certbot_zimbra.sh -n`
+`./certbot_zimbra.sh`
 it should do everything by itself, including **restarting zimbra**.

 ## Renewal

 EFF suggest to run *renew* twice a day.
 Since this would imply restarting zimbra, once a day outside workhours should be fine.
-So in your favourite place (like `/etc/cron.d/zimbracrontab`) schedule the commands below, as suitable for your setup:
+So in your favourite place (`crontab -u root -e`, `/etc/cron.d/zimbracrontab`...) schedule the commands below, as suitable for your setup:

 ```
-12 5 * * * root /usr/bin/certbot renew --pre-hook "/usr/local/bin/certbot_zimbra.sh -p" --renew-hook "/usr/local/bin/certbot_zimbra.sh -r -d $(/opt/zimbra/bin/zmhostname)"
+12 5 * * * root /usr/bin/certbot renew --pre-hook "/usr/local/bin/certbot_zimbra.sh -p" --renew-hook "/usr/local/bin/certbot_zimbra.sh -d"
 ```
+This will run the `--renew-hook` only if a renewal was actually carried out, in order to deploy the renewed certificates and restart Zimbra.

 The `--pre-hook` ensures Zimbra's nginx is patched to allow certificate verification.
 You can omit it if you remember to manually execute that command after an upgrade or a reinstall which may restore nginx's templates to their default.

 The `--renew-hook` parameter has been added since certbot 0.7.0, so check your version before using it.
 If it's not supported you should get a workaround, but probably the easiest way is to upgrade it.

-The `-d` option is required in order to avoid domain confirmation prompt by the script.

 ## Renewal using Systemd
 The example below uses the renew-hook which will only rerun the script if a renewal was successfull and thus only reloading zimbra when needed.